jasition/jasition.github.io/_posts/2018-11-01-tests-for-conceptualisation.md

 If you are going to buy a chair for yourself, you want to know this chair more.
 You may want to know if the chair

-* is wide enough for me
+* is wide enough for your
-* can support my body weight
+* can support your body weight
 * is comfortable to sit on
 * can last for years
 * is easy to fix when damaged

 then they all get personal.
 And they should all be translated to your test cases.

-* (edge case) is wide enough for me, with my hip width as input parameter
+* (edge case) is wide enough for your, with your hip width as input parameter
-* (edge case) can support my body weight, with my body weight as input parameter
+* (edge case) can support your body weight, with your body weight as input parameter
 * (usability) is comfortable to sit on
 * (load test) can last for years
 * (resilience and recovery test) is easy to fix when damaged